Transformers · OrevateAI

 The fissures on a fissured cracked tongue aren’t uniform.
 They can appear in various patterns, which is part of what gives it the ‘scrotal tongue’ nickname.
 Some common patterns include:

-• Branching Fissures: Multiple smaller cracks that spread out from a central point.
+• Branching Fissures: Multiple smaller cracks that spread out from a central point or a main fissure.

 The depth of these fissures is important.
 Shallow cracks, often barely noticeable, are typically not a cause for concern.
-However, deeper fissures can be more problematic as they can harbor bacteria and food debris.
+However, deeper fissures can be more problematic as they can harbor bacteria and food debris, potentially leading to halitosis or localized inflammation.
 If you have a deep central fissure, you might find yourself needing to consciously clean it to prevent irritation.
+Users report that deeper fissures require more diligent hygiene practices.

 Daily Oral Hygiene for a Fissured Tongue